Attorney Victor Recondo Advises Foreign Investor on Record Setting Miami Beach Lot Sale for $15M

 "This sale represents the continued resiliency of the ultra-high-end market in Miami Beach, despite capital market restrictions fueled by COVID-19.
 Miami and Miami Beach remain a preferred destination for developers like this, while Florida, as a whole, continues to attract businesses and individuals seeking to take advantage of Florida's favorable tax benefits."

 Victor Recondo focuses his practice on complex commercial real estate transactions.
 Mr. Recondo regularly advises clients on the acquisition, disposition, and financing of commercial real estate.
-Solomon, Cooperman, & Recondo also represents top real estate developers and homebuilders including Lennar, as well as major banks, REITS and other investors.
+Solomon, Cooperman, & Recondo also represents top real estate developers and homebuilders, as well as major banks, REITS and other investors.
 The firm advises clients on over $10 billion in real estate assets and projects.

 For more information on Solomon, Cooperman & Recondo, please visit the firm's website www.scr-firm.com or contact Mr. Recondo at [email protected].